tomshy/zegetech.github.io/_posts/2019-02-13-how-zegetans-make-apis-with-swagger.md

 3. Paste the Swagger virtual server's URL from your API definition to the url request field on Postman.
 4. Then perform all the requests on the endpoints defined in the API definition.

-If successful, consider your API mocked.
+If successful, consider your API mocked with Swagger

 ## Resources